The Whistleblower Channel Becomes the Safety Valve

 The California Attorney General's SB 53 page makes the protected-disclosure path concrete.
 Covered employees responsible for assessing, managing, or addressing risk of critical safety incidents may disclose information to the Attorney General or specified entities when they have reasonable cause to believe either that a frontier developer's activities pose a specific and substantial danger to public health or safety from catastrophic risk, or that the developer has violated the act.
 The page also says frontier developers cannot enforce rules, policies, contracts, or retaliation that prevent such disclosures.

 This is an important institutional change.
 The concern is no longer only "the company should listen."
 It becomes "there is a state-recognized route for certain insiders to report certain frontier-model risks."
 That route matters because it gives the warning an address.
-It also gives future governance something measurable: annual anonymized and aggregated reporting by the Attorney General about covered-employee reports.
+It also gives future governance something measurable: annual anonymized and aggregated reporting by the Attorney General about covered-employee reports beginning in 2027.

 But the door is narrow by design.
 SB 53 is focused on frontier developers and catastrophic risk.
 Its definition of catastrophic risk includes thresholds such as death or serious injury to more than 50 people, or more than $1 billion in property damage or loss, arising from specified model-related scenarios.
 That kind of threshold helps avoid turning the law into a general complaint system for every AI workplace dispute.
 It also means many serious AI harms will sit outside the core protection: discrimination, labor surveillance, companion dependency, medical-record errors, educational discipline, deceptive marketing, procurement misrepresentation, and ordinary automated-decision harms that are severe for individuals but not catastrophic in the statutory sense.